[Curated for NRIs] Top 5 Investment Options in India

 Interest and capital gains from bond investments are taxable.
 The capital gains based on the investment holding period are subject to taxation.
 However, interest on tax-free bonds is not taxable.

-• Short Term Capital Gains Tax (STCG) on Listed Bonds: Investments held for less than 1 year are taxed at your marginal income tax rate.
+• Short Term Capital Gains Tax (STCG) on Listed Bonds: Investments held for less than or equal to 2 years taxed at your marginal income tax rate.

-• Long Term Capital Gains Tax (LTCG) on Listed Bonds: Investments held for more than 1 year are taxed at a 10% flat tax rate.
+• Long Term Capital Gains Tax (LTCG) on Listed Bonds: Investments held for more than 2 years attract TDS of 12.5% applicable.

 How to Invest in Bonds?